21tretiak0101/bsu-labs/README.md

 **Building and starting the app**

-To build app run the following commands on the repository root folder:
+To build app, run the following commands in the repository root folder:

  `$ cmake .  `

  `$ make  `

 The CMake will create executable "cpp_labs" file.
-To start it run the following command:
+To start it, run the following command:

  `$ ./cpp_labs `